reyan36/FAQ-Mate/README.md

 2. Run the tool in PowerShell.

-3. Disable security (⚠️ Use only for testing purposes).
+3. Disable security (🚨 Use only for testing purposes ).

 4. The bot should now function correctly in Draft Mode.